django/deps/draft/0010-new-governance.rst

 4. Registration of candidates will close one week after it has opened.
-One week after registration of candidates closes, the Secretary of the DSF SHALL publish the roster of candidates to the django-developers mailing list, and the election will begin.
+One week after registration of candidates closes, the Secretary of the DSF SHALL publish the roster of candidates to the django-developers mailing list and the Django Forum, and the election will begin.
 The DSF Board SHALL provide a voting form accessible to registered voters, and SHALL be the custodian of the votes.

 5. Voting SHALL be by secret ballot.
 Each voter will be presented with a ballot containing the roster of candidates, and any relevant